department-of-veterans-affairs/vagov-content/pages/disability/eligibility/illnesses-within-one-year-of-discharge.md

 layout: page-breadcrumbs.html
 title: Disabilities That Appear within 1 Year after Discharge
 display_title: Illnesses within 1 Year of Discharge
+description: Find out how to apply for VA disability compensation for a condition that started within one year after discharge from active military service.
+You may be able to get benefits for an illness like high blood pressure, arthritis, or diabetes if your symptoms appear within a year after discharge.
 concurrence: incomplete
 plainlanguage: 11-2-16 certified in compliance with the Plain Writing Act
 template: detail-page